Big Freedia: Recent work

-In 2020, Freedia released a documentary film about his New Orleans upbringing and the issues of gun violence.
-The film, Freedia Got a Gun, is a response to his brother's 2018 murder and explores Freedia's experience with gun violence in the community and tries to uncover the root causes of the issue.
+In 2020, Freedia released a documentary film about her New Orleans upbringing and the issues of gun violence.
+The film, Freedia Got a Gun, is a response to her brother's 2018 murder and explores Freedia's experience with gun violence in the community and tries to uncover the root causes of the issue.

 In April 2020, Freedia collaborated with New Kids on the Block, Jordin Sparks, Naughty by Nature and Boyz II Men on the song "House Party", a song written during social distancing during COVID-19.
 The video for "House Party" was shot on cell phones.

 On February 10, 2021, a remix of Rebecca Black's song "Friday" was released, featuring Big Freedia along with Dorian Electra and 3OH!3.

 Freedia appeared as a guest judge on RuPaul's Drag Race All Stars season 6 episode 2 in June 2021.

-On September 15, 2021, he appeared as a guest judge in episode 3 of the sixth season of Nailed It!.
+On September 15, 2021, she appeared as a guest judge in episode 3 of the sixth season of Nailed It!.

 In April 2022, Freedia was named Artist Ambassador for US Independent Venue Week.
 In June 2022, Freedia appeared on Beyoncé's single "Break My Soul".

+In March 2025, it was announced that Freedia is featured on In the Garden, a concept album and musical by the artist Boyfriend set for release on May 09, 2025.
+The album reimagines the story of Adam and Eve but through Eve's lens.
+The project features Boyfriend as Eve alongside Billy Porter (narrator), Jake Shears (Adam), Freedia (God), and Peaches (Serpent).
+Freedia is releasing the album on her label Queen Diva.

 Personal life

+Big Freedia and Devon Hurst were partners for 20 years.
+In May 2025, Hurst died from diabetes complications.

 Freedia operates an interior design business whose clients included the administration of Ray Nagin when he was the mayor of New Orleans.

-In 2016, Freedia was indicted on charges of theft of government funds after he failed to report his income earnings between 2010 and 2014 while still claiming Section 8 housing benefits.
-Later that year, he pled guilty to all charges.
-He was sentenced to three years' probation and ordered to pay $35,000 in restitution and perform 100 hours of community service in lieu of a jail sentence.
-In addition, he was ordered to live in a halfway house prior to sentencing after testing positive for marijuana and methamphetamine and was ordered to undergo drug testing as a condition of his probation.
-In 2018, Big Freedia revealed in an Instagram video that the judge in the case had granted his request to end his probation one year early for good behavior.
+In 2016, Freedia was indicted on charges of theft of government funds after she failed to report her income earnings between 2010 and 2014 while still claiming Section 8 housing benefits.
+Later that year, she pled guilty to all charges.
+She was sentenced to three years' probation and ordered to pay $35,000 in restitution and perform 100 hours of community service in lieu of a jail sentence.
+In addition, she was ordered to live in a halfway house prior to sentencing after testing positive for marijuana and methamphetamine and was ordered to undergo drug testing as a condition of her probation.
+In 2018, Big Freedia revealed in an Instagram video that the judge in the case had granted her request to end his probation one year early for good behavior.

 In 2021, Big Freedia endorsed Democratic candidate Gary Chambers in the 2021 Louisiana's 2nd congressional district special election, recording a song and filming a music video in support of Chambers and his campaign.